 Welcome!
 I'm Miriam Berger, an American journalist currently based in Washington, D.C. as a staff writer with the Washington Post's foreign news desk.
 I also love all things media and middle east and have a master's degree in Modern Middle Eastern studies from Oxford University, in addition to a BA from Wesleyan University.
 Prior to D.C.
 I was based in Jerusalem (and before that Egypt), where I freelanced for different outlets writing about people and politics and the impact of American foreign policy.

 A a journalist I've focused on all things news and politics — including how people and institutions with power shape daily life through realms like food, labor, media, transportation, migration and gender.
 I can also report in Arabic and Hebrew and know basic Persian.

-Miriam has reported from Egypt, Jordan, Ethiopia, Tajikistan, Greece, the U.S., England, Democratic Republic of Congo, and Israel, the West Bank, and Gaza.
-She reads and speaks Arabic, is conversational in Hebrew, and knows basic Persian.
+I've reported from Egypt, Jordan, Ethiopia, Tajikistan, Greece, the U.S., England, Democratic Republic of Congo, Germany, Tunisia and Israel, the West Bank, and Gaza.

-Miriam is available for reporting and editing commissions.
-For comments, questions, or assignments, please feel free to contact her via email or twitter.
+For comments or questions please feel free to contact me via email or twitter.